zachtheyek/Core-Fragmentation/README.md

 The full set of outputs are available in `fig/detected_sources.pdf`.

+---

-Unfortunately, the analysis of our results has been backlogged indefinitely.
-Hence, our contributions conclude here.
+Unfortunately, further analysis of our results has been backlogged indefinitely.
+Hence, we conclude our contributions here.